Kingswood Prep School and Nursery, Bath

 THE MUDDY VERDICT

 Good for: parents who want their children to enjoy being children, yet still get a good all-round education with masses of opportunities to try new things, build independence and confidence within a relaxed, inclusive atmos.
-Those who need full, half or flexi boarding from a young age (7) or excellent wrap around care.
+Taking children as young as nine months is a bonus.
+The wrap around care is excellent.

 Not for: hothouse parents.